A wayward Vietnam veteran reunites with family after disappearing for over 50 years.

 “I Think It’s Time”

-After Tamala and Annie Lou cleaned Walter’s space and arranged for his things to be donated, they situated Walter in a hospice facility to live out the rest of his days.
-They didn’t want to leave him, but Tamala had to get back to work after being gone for almost a week.
-They maintained contact with Walter once they were home.
+After Baker and Annie Lou cleaned Dukes’ space and arranged for his things to be donated, they situated him in a hospice facility to live out the rest of his days.
+They didn’t want to leave him, but Baker had to get back to work after being gone for almost a week.
+They maintained contact with him once they were home.

 “My aunt called and talked to him every day.
-The nurses would put the phone to his ear, and he would make gestures or make sounds,” Tamala said.
+The nurses would put the phone to his ear, and he would make gestures or make sounds,” Baker said.

-On June 19, thirty-two days after Tamala found out about her uncle’s stroke and the day before Father’s Day, Walter died peacefully in his sleep.
+On June 19, 32 days after Baker found out about her uncle’s stroke and the day before Father’s Day, Dukes died peacefully in his sleep.
 His remains were sent to Carlton where his family would figure out his final resting place.

 “Yep, I think it’s about time,” he replied.